amirtwilc/CodeBreaker---Go/Readme.md

 https://go.dev/doc/install

 1. Open the launcher.go file and change the const variables if desired
-2. Run this command at the project's root path: <br/>
+2. Run this command at the project's root path: <br>
-   go run launcher.go
+   `go run launcher.go`
 3. Separate terminals will open for the server and each player.

 **Note:** This project was tested on Windows 11.